krlawrence/graph/README.md

   It's time to start writing Gremlin queries.
-We briefly explore how we could have built the 'air-routes' graph using a relational database, and then look at how SQL and Gremlin are both similar in some way,s and very different in others.
+We briefly explore how we could have built the 'air-routes' graph using a relational database, and then look at how SQL and Gremlin are both similar in some ways, and very different in others.
 We then introduce several of the key Gremlin query language '"steps"'.
 We focus on exploring the graph rather than changing it in this chapter.